tenchi-security/zanshin-cli/README.rst

    portal <https://zanshin.tenchisecurity.com/my-profile>`__.
 -  ``user_agent`` (optional) allows you to override the default user-agent header used by the SDK when making API requests.
--  ``api_url`` (optional) directs the SDK to use a different API endpoint than the default (https://api.zanshin.tenchisecurity.com).
+-  ``api_url`` (optional) directs the SDK and CLI to use a different API endpoint than the default (https://api.zanshin.tenchisecurity.com).

-This is what a minimal configuration file looks like:
+You can populate the file with the ``zanshin init`` command of the CLI tool.
+This is what a minimal configuration file would look like:

 .. code:: ini